boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

       in a set of bit fields.
 For each TCP option, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding TCP option.
-Otherwise, if no observed packet of this Flow contained the respective TCP option, the value of the corresponding bit is 0.
+Otherwise, if no observed packet of this Flow contains the respective TCP option, the value of the corresponding bit is 0.

 : Options are mapped to bits according to their option numbers.